svfarago/python_challenge/README.md

 == Troubleshooting ===============
-Resources used to build this code listed below, in addition to help and code peer review from other students in class.
+Resources used to build this code listed below, in addition to help and code peer review from students in class and tutor (N.Tsai) .

 PyBank:
 https://www.programiz.com/python-programming/methods/list/append